 Diarrhea in Dogs

-Diarrhea in dogs—commonly defined as loose, runny stool, although any stool that is not firm and fully formed can be referred to as diarrhea—has a wide range of possible causes.
+Diarrhea in dogs—commonly defined as loose, watery, or runny stool—has a wide range of possible causes.
 Some of the diseases or conditions that produce diarrhea are mild, while others are more serious.

 Just like humans, dogs will occasionally have diarrhea.
 A single episode is typically not something to worry about, as long as your dog is otherwise feeling well.
 However, if your dog has several episodes of diarrhea in a short period of time or has chronic diarrhea, it is time to call your veterinarian.
-Frequent diarrhea causes dehydration.
-This is dangerous for all dogs, but especially for young, old, or immunocompromised dogs.
+Frequent diarrhea will result in a loss of electrolytes and dehydration.
+This is dangerous for all dogs, but especially for puppies, elderly dogs, or immunocompromised dogs.

 Knowing what to do when your dog develops diarrhea can make a big difference in their recovery.

-Knowing how to describe your dog’s condition properly will help you and your veterinarian find a solution as quickly as possible.
+Making notes and being able to describe your dog’s condition thoroughly will help you and your veterinarian find a solution as quickly as possible.
 While it may seem unpleasant to examine your dog’s feces, stool provides valuable clues about your dog’s health.
 Here are some symptoms and descriptions you may want to refer to when speaking with your vet:

 Loose, liquid stool